Victims Legal Service

 The Victims Legal Service is delivered in partnership by Victorian Legal Aid, Community Legal Centres and Aboriginal Legal Services.

 The Victims Legal Service is not able to assist with all victim-related legal matters.
-This includes if you need legal support as a witness in a criminal trial, coronial matter or other civil process that does not relate to financial compensation through VOCAT or Restitution and Compensation Orders (RACOs).
+This includes if you need legal support as a witness in a coronial matter or other civil process that does not relate to financial compensation through VOCAT or Restitution and Compensation Orders (RACOs).

 If the Victims Legal Service is unable to assist you, staff will refer you to a service that may be able to provide the support you need.